Difference Between Green Beans, String Beans and Runner Beans?

 Vicia faba

-This is a bush bean which can be taller than two feet, and is grown both for food and as a cover crop.
+This is a bush bean that can be taller than two feet and is grown both for food and as a cover crop.
 Common names include broad bean, fava bean, faba bean, bell bean, field bean, tic bean, or horse bean.

 Vigna unguiculata subspsesquipedalis